guillp/requests_oauth2client/README.md

     client_id,
     redirect_uri=redirect_uri,
     scope=scope,
-    resource=resource,  # not mandatory
-)  # add any other param that needs to be sent to your AS print(auth_request)  # redirect the user to that URL to get a code
+    resource=resource,  # extra parameters can be included as well if required by your AS ) print(auth_request)  # redirect the user to that URL to get a code
 ```